MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/User-Interface-Customization-in-System-Center-2016---Service-Manager.md

 2. In the **Work Items** pane, expand **Service Request Fulfillment**.

-3. Right\-click **Failed Service Requests**, and then click **Duplicate View**.
+3. Right-click **Failed Service Requests**, and then click **Duplicate View**.

 4. In the **Select management pack** dialog box, accept the default management pack, **Service Manager Service Request Configuration Library**, and then click **OK**.

-5. Right\-click **Failed Service Requests – Copy**, and then click **Edit View**.
+5. Right-click **Failed Service Requests – Copy**, and then click **Edit View**.

 6. In the Edit Failed Service Requests – Copy Wizard, in **Name**, type a new name for this view.
 For example, type **New Failed Service Requests**, and then click **OK**.

-7. Right\-click **Failed Service Requests**, and then click **Hide View**.
+7. Right-click **Failed Service Requests**, and then click **Hide View**.

 ## How to Customize a List Item

 The items in a list in a sealed management pack in Service Manager cannot be changed.
-In this example, you will add a list item \(phone\) to the **Service Request Source** list and save it into an unsealed management pack, and then edit the new view by changing its name to **New Failed Service Requests**.
+In this example, you will add a list item (phone) to the **Service Request Source** list and save it into an unsealed management pack, and then edit the new view by changing its name to **New Failed Service Requests**.
 You will finish this exercise by hiding the original Failed Service Requests view.
 As an administrator, you will still see the hidden view.

 ### To customize a list item